 Training Recall, Phase 2: Outdoor Exercises

 Exercise 1.
 If you have a fenced yard, practice the back-away recall exercise (#1 indoor), on leash at first.
 Give your dog a food reward from your pocket for good performances.
-When he is reliable on leash, practice with the leash off.
+When they are reliable on leash, practice with the leash off.

 Exercise 2.
 While on a walk, give the “come” command and then back away from your dog in the direction you just came from.
 Use plenty of praise.
-When he arrives, ask for a sit, touch the collar, and give a food reward from your pocket.
+When they arrive, ask for a sit, touch the collar, and give a food reward from your pocket.

 Exercise 3.
 Take a long leash, a section of clothesline, or other rope and attach it firmly to your dog’s collar.
 Go to an open area away from traffic and with few distractions.
-Call your dog and praise as he comes toward you.
-Ask for a sit and treat as usual if he complies.
+Call your dog and praise as they come toward you.
+Ask for a sit and treat as usual if they comply.
 Repeat at random intervals.

-If, when you call, your dog goes off course or ignores your command, go and get him and bring him back to the spot you were at when you called him.
-Praise, release him, and practice until he does solo efforts worthy of a food treat.
-Don’t drag him in with the line: it is for insurance/emergency purposes only.
+If, when you call, your dog goes off course or ignores your command, go and get them and bring them back to the spot you were at when you called them.
+Praise, release your dog, and practice until they do solo efforts worthy of a food treat.
+Don’t drag them in with the line: it is for insurance/emergency purposes only.

 Exercise 4.
 Once your dog is reliable on the preceding exercises, go to places where there are distractions: dogs and/or people.
 Work on leash at first and then on the long line.